 63 grams • Hero 25K sensor • traditional ambidextrous design • 125x64x40mm • no RGB

 Logitech kicked off the trend for wireless ultra-light mice with the release of the 80 gram G Pro Wireless, combining an efficient optical sensor with a small, safe shape and a fast-as-wired connection.
-The G Pro X Superlight Wireless is a further evolution of the same concept, with the same core components but a kerb weight of only 63 grams.
+The (£109/$129) Logitech G Pro X Superlight is a further evolution of the same concept, with the same core components but a kerb weight of only 63 grams.
 To achieve that, Logitech has cut out features like movable side buttons and RGB lighting, leaving only the bare essentials - including the solid, well-constructed feel of the original mouse.
-The design is a triumph, no doubt, with the only fly in the ointment being the $150/£150 asking price.
+The design is a triumph, no doubt, even at the current asking price of around £109/$129.
 There are certainly better value wireless mice on the market, including the original G Pro Wireless, but in terms of out-and-out performance the Superlight absolutely delivers.
 We've ranked it just behind the Razer Viper Ultimate, another high-end wireless ultralight mouse, due to the Razer's lower asking price, but either one could be a great choice depending on your preferences for shape, sensor and software.
 The Superlight is also available in three colours - black, white and a fetching pink.

 69 grams • BAMF sensor • ambidextrous honeycomb design • 128x66x37mm • RGB